SmartTokenLabs/TokenScript/ERCs/ERC5XX1 draft.md

 ### title: asserting authenticity of Client Script for Token Contracts

-### description: Provide a method to assert the authenticity of client script for token contracts, and a way for revokation
+### description: Provide a method to assert the authenticity of client script for token contracts, and a way for revocation

 ### author: Weiwu (@weiwu-zhang), Tore Frederiksen (@jot2re)